threeandthreee/Archipelago/worlds/anodyne/docs/setup_en.md

 The randomizer generates a savefile name based on your Multiworld seed and slot number, so you should be able to seamlessly switch between multiworlds and even slots within a multiworld.

-The exception to this is different rooms created from the same multiworld seed.
-The client is unable to tell rooms in a seed apart (this is a limitation of the Archipelago API), so the client will use the same save file for the same slot in different rooms on the same seed.
-You can work around this by manually moving or removing the save file from the save file directory.